Coventry University, UK

 Dr James Shippen

-Whilst at the University of Birmingham James was the Director of the Biomedical Engineering course and researched the application of engineering analytical theory to biological systems specialising in motion analysis.
+While at the University of Birmingham, James was the Director of the Biomedical Engineering course where he researched the application of engineering analytical theory to biological systems specialising in motion analysis.
 In 2001 James was subsequently offered the position of Technical Direction by Marlbrook Ltd, a motion analysis company, where he worked for 7 years before returning to academia to undertake research and develop biomechanical software at Coventry University.
 James was introduced to Brian and Robin through a mutual acquaintance at Brunel University where he first encountered the challenges and possibilities of FES rowing as an application of biomechanical analysis to help re-address the dramatic loss of bone in the lower limbs after SCI.